"i have MS, but MS doesn't have me!"

 it was on a lazy wednesday morning,

-(MONTREAL COGNITIVE ASSESSMENT) and the MINI MENTAL STATUS examination on a patient
+i was asked by my preceptor to perform the MOCA (MONTREAL COGNITIVE ASSESSMENT) and the MINI MENTAL STATUS examination on a patient

 for a minimum of an hour